What is a glioma brain tumor?

 Glioma is an umbrella term used to describe the different types of glial tumors: astrocytoma, oligodendroglioma, and glioblastoma.
 Gliomas vary in their aggressiveness, or malignancy.
 Some are slow-growing and are likely to be curable.
 Others are fast-growing, invasive, difficult to treat, and are likely to recur.

-Symptoms of a glioma are related to the location of the brain in which they occur and may include headaches, numbness, weakness, personality changes or confusion, and seizures.
+Symptoms of a glioma are related to the location of the brain in which they occur and may include:

 If a patient has symptoms that suggest a glioma, the physician will work with a team of specialists to confirm the diagnosis.
 Your team may include a neurosurgeon, oncologist, radiation oncologist, radiologist, neurologist, and neuro-ophthalmologist.